Get a Trusted Auto Accident Attorney — Seek Compensation for Your Injury

 What To Do When You Are Involved in an Auto Collision

-Talk With a Trusted Personal Injury Attorney — Free Consultation
+Talk With a Trusted Car Accident Attorney — Free Consultation

 - Call 9-1-1.
 This ensures that everyone at the scene receives necessary medical attention, and also brings law enforcement into the scene so they can create an official report.